-First offense Second Offense Third Offense

-Students caught in academic Students caught in academic Students caught in academic dishonesty

-dishonesty will receive a grade dishonesty will receive a grade will be subject to a formal hearing and

-of "zero" for that particular of "F" for the course in which dismissal from Georgia Piedmont

-assignment/assessment. he/she cheated.
-Technical College for a period of not less

-than one year.

-(First offense violations may

-also result in one or more of the Note:

-following consequences):

-In the event of multiple

-Final course grade of "F" parties'/students' involvement in an

-Suspension for a period of academic dishonesty incident, all students

-one or more semesters will receive the same penalty.

-Expulsion

-In the event of the incident occurring

-during a final exam, in the interest of

-time, the faculty will report the incident

-directly to the Dean of Student Affairs.
+First offense Second Offense Third Offense Students caught in academic Students caught in academic Students caught in academic dishonesty dishonesty will receive a grade dishonesty will receive a grade will be subject to a formal hearing and of "zero" for that particular of "F" for the course in which dismissal from Georgia Piedmont assignment/assessment. he/she cheated.
+Technical College for a period of not less than one year.
+(First offense violations may also result in one or more of the Note: following consequences): In the event of multiple Final course parties'/students' involvement in an grade of "F" academic dishonesty incident, all students Suspension for a will receive the same penalty. period of one or more semesters In the event of the incident occurring • Expulsion during a final exam, in the interest of time, the faculty will report the incident directly to the Dean of Student Affairs.